 COURT TIME PAY.
 With the exclusion of any employee(s) separated or retired from City employment prior to the date of final ratification of this Agreement, court appearances and other court duties performed by Criminalists or Officers, including appearances and duties involving civil cases, required by the City occurring on other than an employee's assigned shift, will be compensated at time and one-half, irrespective of any other provisions for overtime pay based upon their then current work period or other shift assigned as determined by the City.
 Except as outlined herein; court pay shall not be paid to employees whose court appearance, hearing, deposition or Pre-filing interview (PFI) falls within one and one half (1.5) hours prior to the start of their assigned work hours or within one and one half (1.5) hours after their assigned work hours.
 Employees assigned to court appearance(s) within one and one half (1.5) hours pre-shift or post-shift, shall be deemed to be in an on duty status instead of court time status.
 Employees shall receive a minimum of two (2) hours pay at time and one-half for each such off-duty court-related appearance, irrespective of the number of cases involved in each appearance, except as outlined herein.
 Such court time, however, shall not be counted as "time worked" for overtime purposes except as outlined herein.
 Employee has the option to request court time compensation at time and one-half or request equivalent compensatory time, provided the employee meets the criteria outlined herein, and provided that the employee's accumulated compensatory time and court time, shall not exceed 480 hours.
 The City, in its sole discretion, may either pay said employees as provided in this Section, or grant equivalent compensatory time off.

 COURT TIME PAY.
-An officer who is required to attend any Court or hearing for official business related to their duties as an Augusta Police Officer or on other Police related matters recognized by the City as being within the officer's official duties while off-duty will be paid at the rate of one and a half (1 1/2%) times their regular hourly rate for four (4) hours time or for the actual hours spent in excess of four hours attending Court or hearing while off duty.
+Any employee who is required to attend Court outside their regular workshift shall receive compensation at the rate of one and one half (l 1/2) times their regular hourly rate for four (4) hours time or for the actual hours spent attending Court while off duty.
 Payment shall be made within a reasonable length of time after submittal of the Court remuneration.
-If the Court appearance is not deemed to be covered by the above, the employee shall be paid by the Court, the Attorney requesting the appearance, other Departments, Agency, Entity or Individual ordering such appearance.